 Habrolo is the oldest of Budapest’s gay bars.
 Known for friendly staff, guests, and low drink prices; Habrolo is an unmissable staple of the gay scene in Budapest.
 The atmosphere screams trendy, yet cozy.
-Usually this bar attracts a local crowd, so it’s a great way to meet cool Hungarians.
-With funky décor, karaoke nights, and an all-round great vibe; don’t skip this bar!
+Usually, this bar attracts a local crowd, so it’s a great way to meet cool Hungarians.
+With funky décor, karaoke nights, and an all-around great vibe; don’t skip this bar!

 Why Not Cafe & Bar

 This cute café is found on the Danube embankment and is a wonderful place to go day and night!
 During the day relax and enjoy a coffee with some great views of the river.
 At night, Why Not becomes one of the liveliest gay bars in Budapest; with a whole host of events to keep that funky atmosphere going!